verichains/public-audit-reports/README.md

-This repo consists some of **public** audit reports from Verichains.
+This repo consists some of **public** security audit reports from Verichains Lab.

 Details